 13. Consultations: In the process to prepare the ESIA report for the Khe Che reservoirs improvement sub project, the two community consultation meetings were held.
 The first community consultation meeting conducted on January 31, 2015 at the Dong Trieu irrigation exploitation company.
 The second round consultation conducted from March 11, 2015.
 The participants include representatives of DARD, Department of Culture, DoNRE, Designer consultants and representatives of An Sinh and Viet Dan communes and community members.
 The result of community consultation reveals that 100% participant consent with the project implementation.
 Local people and government are ready to support for the project implementation.
 The consultation also recorded some recommendation from community namely: The constructor and project owner should comply the right mitigation environmental and social measures; comply the labor safety requirements to prevent the risk for the local community and affect the rural infrastructure.
 The constructor needs to well manage their workers to ensure the public order in the project area.
 Based on the community recommendation, the project owners commit to comply the social and environmental mitigation measures proposed in the EISA and request the constructor to comply the labor safety requirements for worker and sanitation in the construction site; and request constructor are responsible to compensate for the local people if constructor break/ cause any lost to asset of local people.

-14. Resettlement Action Plan (RAP): The implementation of Khe Che reservoir will acquire permanently 4000 m2 of Forestry Company and acquire temporarily 1,000m2 of public land managed by An Sinh commune.
-There is no HH affected land.
-The total cost is for RAP is VND 546,975,000.
-In which, 156,000,000 VND for land; 311,500,000 VND for trees/crops; 79,475,000 for management and contingency.
+14. Resettlement Action Plan (RAP): The implementation of Khe Che reservoir will require acquisition of a total 16,706.3 sq. m of lands, 600 puine trees, 15 sq.m of brick wall and yard of 8 households.

+Total compensation and resettlement value: VND 251,782,000

+Including,

+Compensation for land and assets on land is: VND 201,034,162

+Support amount: VND 45,748,180

+Cost for site clearance: VND 4,936,000

 15. Ethnic Minority Development Plan: Tay Ethnic minority account for 91,8% (124 HHs) of the total Ethnic minority in the Sub - project area (135 HHs).
 All the EM households benefited from the project and do not bear negative impact due to project implementation.
 The consultation with EM in the FPIC manner shows that there is broad community support from EM peoples for the subproject implementation.
 Besides, based on the EM consultation result, the Sub project has designed the 3 development activities to bring more benefit for EM.
 These activities include: i) Training on sweet corn production; ii) Communication support; iii) Training on business development skills.
 The total budget of Development activities is 504,000,000 VND.
 EMDP will be further updated on the basis of the detailed design of the subproject.